 I won’t be making a bold claim that you’ll be able to make restaurant-quality latte, but without an espresso machine, milk frother, and other toys of trade, you can still craft pretty much delicious and probably the most photogenic cup of coffee – and yes it will also have a beautiful topping of foam.

 Here’s how to do when you want a Caffe latte at the ease of your home, to sip in the daylight, or while having a deep conversation with your bosom pal.

 Before kicking off the latte making process, you’ll have to gather some essential ingredients and equipments for:

-No matter, which method you use, ingredients are always same to design your flavorful cup of latte.
+No matter which method you use, ingredients are always the same to design your flavorful cup of latte.